The Road to Confirmation - Process Overview

-The youth who decide to pursue Confirmation will begin a preparation process called “Road to Confirmation.”
-This process includes the youth completing self-paced online courses to emphasize core competencies, as well as engaging in checkpoint conversations with the rector, youth leader, and parent in the months leading up to Confirmation Sunday.
-The purpose of the “Road to Confirmation” process is to ensure a youth is well equipped and prepared to make their Confirmation vow.
+Youth in 10th or 11th grade who decide to pursue Confirmation, will begin a preparation process called the Road to Confirmation.
+This process includes the youth completing self-paced online courses to emphasize core doctrinal understandings, as well as engaging in checkpoint conversations with the rector, youth leader, and parents/guardians in the months leading up to Confirmation Sunday.
+The purpose of the Road to Confirmation process is to ensure a youth is well equipped and prepared to make their Confirmation vow.

-Step 1: The initial conversation
+Step 1: The Initial Conversation

 Step 2: The access to the material